jamesawhiteiii/cidse-ansible/readme.md

 ```

 -i -- specifies which inventory file to lookup hosts / host groups in
 -K -- asks for the sudo password before starting the playbook
--k -- asks for the SSH password before starting (useful if debugging issues with SSH connectivity)
+-k -- asks for the SSH password before starting (used to connect with user account/password and for debugging issues with SSH connectivity)
 -u -- allows you to pass a user to SSH as [Example: *ansible-playbook ... -u techs*]

 #### Ad-hoc Commands